Grant Resources

 - Attend accredited courses, workshops, and/or conferences related to meteorology that will significantly enhance their teaching activities.

-- Meteorological Satellite Applications Award Grant - Open until March 28, 2023
+- Meteorological Satellite Applications Award Grant - Reopens Fall 2025

-- Sol Hirsch Education Fund Grants - CLOSED until Spring 2023
+- Sol Hirsch Education Fund Grants - Reopens Spring of 2026

 - The Sun and The Moon by Ms. Wagner’s Class is a great book to check out!